 If a movie is available for streaming, the MLTC catalog page for that title will have a button that looks like this:

 Just click that button to play the movie from your browser.
 If you are prompted for your username and password, enter it as you normally would.

 The streaming server sends the movie to your browser as fast as your network connection will allow.
 If your network connection becomes degraded, or your computer is older and relatively slow, is low on memory, or you have other programs running while you are streaming, the stream will slow down and you may notice a temporary loss in picture quality.
 However, the movie will keep playing.
 It should not sieze or pixellate unless the connection becomes extremely bad or the computer is completely bogged down.

-Copyright considerations require us to restrict pre-authorized access to this service to currently enrolled RIT Language students.
+Copyright considerations require us to restrict pre-authorized access to this service to currently enrolled RIT Language students and MLTC faculty.
 So in order to view movies from the streaming library without asking explicit permission, you must be enrolled in a language course associated with the language of that film: i.e., only current French students can view French films, only current Italian students can view Italian films, etc. However, if you are an RIT student, faculty or staff, and you want to watch a film from the library but don't meet this specific enrollment requirement, click here to submit a request to the MLTC System Administrator.
 In most cases, we can grant you temporary access to the movie you want to see.